 Yangon to Naypyidaw (2005)

 When the Burmese government announced that they were moving the capital away from Yangon, they were effectively relocating to an empty field.
-The new capital was constructed hastily after their arrival and is still not complete.
+The new capital was constructed hastily after their arrival.
 Officially the reason given for the move was the overcrowding of the old capital.
-However many believe that the regime is very fearful of foreign attacks and by moving inland they have created something of a modern fortress city.
+However many believe that the regime is very fearful of foreign attacks.
+By moving inland they have created something of a modern fortress city.

 Risk management